thermohub/thermofun/README.md

 ~/gitTCorrPT/build-auto-test/release
 ~~~

-* Now in QtCreator, build the *.pro project and then run PMATCH++ code.
+* Now in QtCreator, build the *.pro project and then run autoTest code.

 #### INPUT in the Test